contractlevel/competitions/README.md

 - **Core Contract**: The `Competitions` contract handles all competition logic, including creation, submissions, voting, and prize distribution.
 - **Lens Integration**: Interacts with the Lens V3 global feed contract to validate and retrieve post data.
-- **Mainnet Deployment**: Live on Lens mainnet at [0xd2550fCb1C389401E9F8802e68b093fcc0595993](https://explorer.lens.xyz/address/0xd2550fCb1C389401E9F8802e68b093fcc0595993#contract).
+- **Mainnet Deployment**: Live on Lens mainnet at [0xd2550fCb1C389401E9F8802e68b093fcc0595993](https://explorer.lens.xyz/address/0xd2550fCb1C389401E9F8802e68b093fcc0595993).

 ### Cross-Chain Adaptation

 - **Original Vision**: Planned to use Chainlink Automation for automated prize distribution, tested on Lens testnet with CCIP.
-- **Mainnet Adjustment**: Due to Chainlink Automation's unavailability on Lens mainnet, prize distribution is currently manual (callable by anyone post-voting).
+- **Mainnet Adjustment**: Due to CCIP's unavailability on Lens mainnet, prize distribution is currently manual (callable by anyone post-voting).
 Automation will be reintroduced when supported.

 ### Frontend